SyrineB11/Web-application-for-car-price-prediction-I/README.md

 # Web-application-for-car-price-prediction
-U can find my python code to predict Price car using Lasso and Linear regression in  Car_Price_Prediction.ipynb Used :
+You can find my python code to predict car prices using Lasso and Linear regression in  Car_Price_Prediction.ipynb

+Used :

-#Framework : Django
+## Framework : Django

-#librarie : Sklearn
+## library  : Sklearn